 Being at a Counseling Center required a generalist approach, and therefore, individual counseling also involved working with depression, body image dissatisfaction, transitions into and out of college, personal growth, coping with medical illnesses, bereavement, and difficulties in family, romantic, roommate, and friendship relationships all in the context of an ethnically diverse, LGBTQ friendly environment.

 Master of Science (M.S.), Doctorate of Philosophy (Ph.D.), Clinical Psychology, University of Massachusetts, Amherst (2001)

 The clinical psychology program at UMass is based on a scientist-practitioner model and therefore involves both clinical training and the production of original scientific research.
 My research was in the areas of perfectionism, anxiety, body image, depression, and Asian American issues.

 My work has been published in scientific psychology journals and as book chapters, and I have presented my clinical and research findings at a variety of professional settings such as the American Psychological Association and the Association for Behavioral and Cognitive Therapies.

 Bachelor of Arts (B.A.), University of California, Irvine (1995)

-I majored in psychology at the University of California, Irvine where I graduated in three years with honors.
-My academic experiences included participation in research labs in the fields of Attention Deficit/Hyperactivity Disorder (ADHD), learning processes in children, and hearing mechanisms in adults.
+I graduated from UCI in three years with honors and participated in research labs in the fields of Attention Deficit/Hyperactivity Disorder (ADHD), learning processes in children, and hearing mechanisms in adults.

-I attended an American school in Japan for much of my secondary education.
 My experiences living overseas, attending an international school, and interacting with other international students has had a great influence on who I am both personally and professionally.
 The American School in Japan provided solid academic instruction and promoted awareness and respect for other cultures through both academic and experiential learning.
-This early experience made it a natural process for me to utilize cultural sensitivity in my therapy practice.
+This early experience helps make it a natural process for me to utilize cultural sensitivity in my therapy practice.